webix-hub/docs/data/desktop/search.md

 - **label** (string) - text label of a control.
 It can be customized by:
 	- **labelAlign** (string) - label alignment towards its container.
 Possible values are "left" and "right".
 In any way, it's placed left to the control;
     - **labelWidth** (number) - width of the label container.

+@metadescr:  UI related search looks like an input text desktop text field with a search icon to indicate that it can be used for filtering data in a data presenting component to get